 When you use email marketing to help clients increase sales, where do you usually begin?

-Typically, increasing sales means we’re talking about automation.
+Typically, increasing sales means we’re talking about marketing automation.
 There’s got to be at least basic automation to make e-commerce a success, whether that’s in the form of a welcome series, abandoned cart emails, or another campaign.
 But if a client doesn’t have those in place, they’re basically losing money.

 And it’s not uncommon to have one piece or another missing.
 One of our clients came to us with a great welcome email, but no abandoned cart series in place.
 But once we set those up for them, we were able to start generating sales through automation.